Demand Forecasting Methods: Using Machine Learning to See the Future of Sales

 Things to consider.
 To take advantage of the machine learning solution, you need sufficient processing power and really large batches of high-quality data.
 Otherwise, the system won’t be able to learn and generate valuable predictions.

 Also, bear in mind the additional complexity in terms of software maintenance and result interpretation.
 While ML mechanisms come to conclusions without human intervention, it’s up to a live tech expert to determine what features should be fed to the model, which of them have the largest impact on the output, and why the model generates a certain prediction.
+Check our detailed article about roles in a data science team to get a picture of which specialists have to be involved.

 Best fit.
 The list of situations in which machine learning definitely works better than traditional statistics includes: